-Catherine Clover is a writer and novelist currently living in Thailand.
-Her D.Phil. is from Oxford University in Historical Medieval Architecture (Welsh Castles) and her B.A. degree from Mount Holyoke College.
+Catherine Clover is our Asia Editor and a writer / novelist currently living in Thailand.
+Her D.Phil. is from Oxford University in Historical Medieval Architecture and her B.A. degree from Mount Holyoke College.
 She has lived internationally in Britain, France, Italy, Japan and Thailand.
 An avid global traveler, she has visited every continent and integrates her eye for exotic architectural detail with archival research into regional highlights wherever she can find historical support.
 She is also on the Board of the Neilson Hays Library, Bangkok.

 Derek DeRoche‘s present claim to fame is that he appeared on the David Letterman show four times between 2006-09 for championship bird-calling – his most obnoxious call was the Horned Screamer.
-He is a graduating senior at Stanford University, majoring in Classics and French.
-Next year he plans to not try reading thirty books a week unless he is in graduate school which looks quixotically more likely every day.
+He graduated from Stanford University, majoring in Classics and French.
+Now he plans to not try reading thirty books a week unless he is in graduate school which looks quixotically more likely every day.

 James Geary is the author of I Is an Other: The Secret Life of Metaphor and How It Shapes the Way We See the World as well as two books celebrating the art of the aphorism: the New York Times best-selling The World in a Phrase: A Brief History of the Aphorism and Geary’s Guide to the World’s Great Aphorists.
 He is an award-winning journalist; he is editor of Ode Magazine and former editor of the European edition of Time.
 He has presented at TEDGlobal, “Live from the New York Public Library”, the Foreign Policy Association, the Genoa Science Festival, the Sun Valley Writers’ Conference, and at literary festivals throughout the United States, the U.K., and continental Europe.
 He has been at Harvard University for the academic year 2011-2012 as a Journalism Fellow and teaching at Harvard since 2012, where is also now also Deputy Curator at the Nieman Foundation, Harvard.
 He is based in London and Cambridge, Massachusetts.

 Melissa Guertin has edited art history books, and is a global traveler, museum addict and omnivorous reader.
-Having also been a teacher for several years, her education includes a degree in art history from Santa Clara University; she has also been a postgraduate student at Stanford University and is now a graduate student at USC.
+Having also been a teacher for several years, her education includes a degree in art history from Santa Clara University; she has also been a postgraduate student at Stanford University and is now a graduate student at USC in Heritage Conservation.

-LiHe Han is a graduating senior at Stanford University majoring in Philosophy and French.
+LiHe Han graduated from Stanford University majoring in Philosophy and French.
 She pretends to relax by performing Franz Liszt on the piano to a mostly inanimate audience.
 Her current interests include discovering an adequate hermeneutic for the dizzyingly droll corpus of Roald Dahl, and hopes to one day write a completely incomprehensible book entitled “Morbidity as the Literary Macabre; A Prolegomena of the Metaphysics of Neoteny in Standard Practice”.

-Andrew Herkovic is Director of Communications and Development at Stanford University Library (ASUL), and is also one of the editors of Stanford’s ReMix publication.
+Andrew Herkovic is recently retired Director of Communications and Development at Stanford University Library (ASUL), and has also been one of the editors of Stanford’s ReMix publication.
 Having professionally visited hundreds of libraries on three continents for over 25 years, including a conference at the new Library of Alexandria (Bibliotheca Alexandrina), Andrew has also been a librarian at Cornell University, where he also received his education with a degree in Anthropology.

 Patrick Hunt, archaeologist, historian and author of twelve books (including a Penguin best seller, Ten Discoveries That Rewrote History, 2007, published in five languages), has taught in humanities at Stanford University since 1994 and has been at Stanford since 1992.
 His archaeology expeditions have been sponsored by the National Geographic Society (2007-2008), among others.
 His award-winning research has been featured in Archaeology Magazine, Earth Magazine, National Geographic, etc. He is aso editor of Stanford’s Philolog site and appears frequently in documentaries on PBS, National Geographic Explorer TV, NOVA and the History Channel, among others.
 His Ph.D.
 (1991) is from the Institute of Archaeology, UCL, University of London.
 Hunt has been a National Lecturer for the Archaeological Institute of America since 2009.
 He was awarded a Persian Golden Lioness Gold Medal of Excellence by the World Academy of Art, Literature and Media in 2008 in London and given a citation by the Turkish Ministry of Culture and Tourism in 2012.